Fees

 National data and research tells that children eligible for free school meals tend to do less well, for example in 2014 45% of children eligible for free school meals achieved the expected level at the end of the early years foundation stage compared with 64% of other children.
 The Early Years Pupil Premium will provide us with extra funding to close this gap.

-The Early Years Pupil Premium provides an extra 53 pence per hour for three and four year old children whose parents are in receipt of certain benefits or who were formally in local authority care but who left care because they were adopted or were subject to a special guardianship or child arrangements order.
+The Early Years Pupil Premium provides extra funding for all children whose parents are in receipt of certain benefits or who were formally in local authority care but who left care because they were adopted or were subject to a special guardianship or child arrangements order.
 This means an extra £302 a year for each child taking up the full 570 hours funded entitlement to early education.
 This additional money could make a significant difference to us.

 We can use the extra funding in any way we choose to improve the quality of the early years education that we provide for your child.
 This could include for example additional training for our staff on early language, investing in partnership working with our colleagues in the area to further our expertise or supporting our staff in working on specialised areas such as speech and language.